Assess with Success!

 Preparation

-Next, I created a course outline using Merrill's Principles of Instruction After activating prior knowledge, I would design 2 menu interactions to demonstrate each assessment and it's use.
-In the final assessment, learners would have an opportunity to apply their knowledge with real-world applications.
+I did some research to identify the most common assessments used in Articulate Storyline and the common mistakes that instructional designers make when creating these assessments.
+Then I decided to show and explain the benefits, best practices, and best uses for each assessment type and demonstrate how to leverage them when assessing learners, rather than focusing on mistakes.
+Next, I created a course outline using Merrill's Principles of Instruction.
+After activating prior knowledge, I would design 2 menu interactions to demonstrate each assessment and it's use.
+In the final assessment, learners would have an opportunity to apply their knowledge with a real-world application.
 Lastly, I would provide resources at the end for that could help learners integrate the knew knowledge.
+Although I was accustomed to using the ADDIE method in my previous role, I decided to use SAM to execute this project because it would give me a chance to work on my iteration skills.

 Iterative Design Phase